 Throughout the year, St. Bart’s offers a wide variety of opportunities to learn and grow.
 Our offerings encourage both spiritual and intellectual engagement and welcome all sorts of people and views.

 Easch Sunday at 10 am, guest speakers from a variety of backgrounds and disciplines join our St. Bart's clergy for deep and insightful conversations about topics that matter to our lives as responsible citizens and people of faith.
 Speakers in recent years have included winners of the Tony Award, the Emmy Award, the MacArthur Fellowship, and the Pulitzer Prize, professors from prominent universities like Yale, Harvard, Princeton, and Columbia, and journalists from New York, The New Yorker, and The Atlantic.

 Watch The Forum live on our website, or join the conversation live on Facebook or YouTube where you can post your questions for our speaker in the comments during the live stream.
 Visit our The Forum page for upcoming schedule and past recordings.

-Thoughtful reflection and lively discussion of the upcoming Sunday readings, hosted by the Right Reverend Dean E. Wolfe.
+Thoughtful reflection and lively discussion of the upcoming Sunday readings, hosted by a member of our clergy.
 Please contact Liz Gillespie to be added to our weekly Bible study via Zoom.
 Click here for Sunday’s reading.

 Are you looking to live into your faith more fully, to have faith connect more deeply with everyday life?
-Do you ever wonder what God is calling you to do?
 What can the Bible teach us about the world today?
 Do you ever wonder what God is calling you to do?
-If you want to seek answers through study, reflection and community, EfM -- a four-year distance learning certificate program in theological education based upon small-group study and practice -- may be for you.
-To learn more, listen to an EfM Rector’s Forum or contact EfM Mentor Liza Page Nelson.
+If you want to seek answers through study, reflection, and spiritual practice in community, EfM—a four-year certificate program in theological education with a weekly in-person seminar format that starts again this fall—may be for you.
+To learn more, please download our information handout here, or contact EfM Mentor Liza Page Nelson.